Spousal Maintenance

 Lack of workforce experience

-You may be entitled to receive spousal maintenance—or you may be required to pay it, depending on your situation.
+Depending on the circumstances, you may be entitled to receive spousal maintenance—or you may be required to pay it.

 Are You Eligible for Spousal Maintenance?